WKHarmon/led-sectional/docs/index.md

     * Use the [SP8 Picture Frame](https://www.pictureframes.com/Custom-Frames/Canvas-Ready-Wood-Picture-Frames/SP8-black-wood-canvas-frame) for plenty of depth.

 ## Tools
-Some of the tools I have are linked, but any one will work.
+Here are the tools you'll need.
+I've provided links to the ones I use, but any set of good tools will work.
 * [Soldering iron](https://amzn.to/2QALNsW) and solder
 * [Wire stripper](https://amzn.to/2xlO9TD)
 * Drill with a 8mm drill bit